Hemoglobinopathies: Hemoglobin Disorders

 Acute Chest Syndrome: A severe complication resembling pneumonia, characterized by chest pain, fever, and difficulty breathing.

-B.) Sickle Beta Thalassemia (HbS/β Thalassemia)
+B. Sickle Beta Thalassemia (HbS/β Thalassemia)

-3. Other Hemoglobinopathies
+C. Other Hemoglobinopathies

-A.) Hemoglobin C Disease (HbC Disease)
+1. Hemoglobin C Disease (HbC Disease)

-Mild to moderate hemolytic anemia.
+Usually causes mild to moderate hemolytic anemia.

-4. Shared Manifestations
+D. Shared Manifestations Across Hemoglobinopathies

 For More Details, Check Out The Following: